Close

 • Life expectancy

-• TSP withdrawal age— how old you’ll be when you decide to start withdrawing money from your TSP account.
+• TSP withdrawal age (This is the age when you decide to start withdrawing money from your TSP account.
 This defaults to 67, BRS’s “Full Retirement Age,” but you can start withdrawing at 59½ years without paying extra income taxes.
-The longer you can wait to withdraw, the more money you’ll earn.
+The longer you can wait to withdraw, the more money you will earn.)

-• TSP contribution rate— how much you think you’ll contribute to your TSP while you’re serving, as a percentage of your basic pay.
-This defaults to 5%, since that’s what’s needed for the government to contribute a max of 5% of your basic pay.
-However, you can increase or decrease this amount if you plan on deducting more or less money from your monthly pay.
+• TSP contribution rate (This is the percentage of your basic pay you plan to contribute to your TSP.
+This defaults to 5% since that’s what’s needed for the government to contribute a max of 5% of your basic pay.
+However, you can increase or decrease this amount if you plan on deducting more or less money from your monthly pay.)

-• TSP rate of return— how much extra money you think your retirement account will make each year before you start withdrawing from it.
+• TSP rate of return (This is how much extra money you think your retirement account will make each year before you start withdrawing from it.
 This defaults to a 7% average annual increase.
-You can decrease this percent for a more conservative estimate and a lower future TSP payment.
-Or, you can increase it if you think the market will perform better by the time you withdraw your funds.
+You can decrease this percentage for a more conservative estimate and a lower future TSP payment.
+You can increase it if you think the market will perform better by the time you withdraw your funds.)

-• TSP rate of return after withdrawal— how much you think your account will make each year after you begin to withdraw.
-This defaults to 3%.
+• TSP rate of return after withdrawal (This is how much you think your account will make each year after you begin to withdraw.
+This defaults to 3%.)

-• Current TSP account balance— both what you’ve contributed so far and what the government has matched.
-You can find this information online at the official TSP website.
+• Current TSP account balance (This consists of what you’ve contributed so far and what the government has matched.
+You can find this information online at the official TSP website.)

 After you have made your choices, click “Continue.”

-How much you contribute to your retirement accounts will depend on how much your basic pay is.
+How much you contribute to your retirement accounts will depend on your basic pay amount.
 That amount increases with promotions and years of service.
 Therefore, the calculator asks what you think your pay grade will be every year to your projected separation year.

-If you’re not sure, the system automatically fills in each year’s possible pay grade following a “typical military career progression.”
+If you are unsure, the system automatically fills in each year’s possible pay grade following a “typical military career progression.”
 You can simply continue from this step, or you can override the calculator’s suggestions with the drop-down menu.

 During your career, you may receive large bonuses.
-One of these is called a “Continuation Pay,” which you’ll receive on agreeing to serve for at least three more years.
-This step will ask you for some basic information to determine how big a bonus you might receive – and how much you might put into your TSP retirement account.
+One of these is called “Continuation Pay,” which you will receive on agreeing to serve for at least three more years.
+This step will ask you for some basic information to determine how big a bonus you might receive and the amount you may put into your TSP retirement account.

-Again, the calculator will automatically fill in this section for you, based on common scenarios for most service members, but you can customize it too.
-Once you’re done, press “Continue” to see the results.
+Again, the calculator will automatically fill in this section for you, based on common scenarios for most service members, but you can customize it, too.
+Once you are done, press “Continue” to see the results.

 Understanding your projected military retirement income

-You can also choose to have the data show in “today’s” dollars or “future” amounts.
+You can also choose to have the data shown in “today’s” dollars or “future” amounts.
 Today’s dollars reflect what your benefits would be worth if they were paid out today.
-Future amounts try to show you the actual dollar amount you’ll likely receive when they’re paid out.
+Future amounts try to show you the actual dollar amount you will likely receive when you receive payments.

 This first tab shows you how much the government will pay you every year, from now through retirement.

-The first columns reflect the basic pay you receive until you leave the service – just like you do now.
-You might also see a “Continuation Pay” spike on top of your basic pay.
+The first columns reflect the basic pay you receive until you leave the service — as you do now.
+You may also see a “Continuation Pay” spike on top of your basic pay.

-When you officially retire from military service with at least 20 years of active service, you’ll receive an annuity payment each month.
-This is the “BRS Pension” column series, which reflects your monthly payments until you reach the age at which you’ll start withdrawing from your TSP account, which defaults to 67 years old.
+When you officially retire from military service with at least 20 years of active service, you will receive an annuity payment each month.
+This is the “BRS Pension” column series that reflects your monthly payments until you reach the age at which you will start withdrawing from your TSP account, which defaults to 67 years old.
 Those withdrawals from your TSP account will be in addition to your BRS pension.

 Remember that if you leave before 20 years, you will receive no pension payment — but you can receive withdrawals from your TSP account.

-Remember, your TSP savings account is an actual account which uses your contributions to invest for your retirement.
+Remember, your TSP savings account is an actual account that uses your contributions to invest for your retirement.
 That means your TSP account has a real dollar amount, just like a checking or savings account.
-You just won’t access it before you turn 59½ unless you want to pay hefty tax penalties.
+You cannot access it before you turn 59½ without tax penalties.

-The TSP Summary tab shows you what that account will be worth each year, based on the estimates you input earlier.
-The chart divides itself into your personal contribution earnings and those from the government matching, but the total amount belongs to you.
+The TSP Summary tab shows you what that account will be worth each year, based on the estimates you inputted earlier.
+The chart divides itself into your personal contribution earnings and those the government matches, but the total amount belongs to you.

 Notice that your account is projected to continue growing, even after you stop contributing when you retire.
 That’s because the money you already put into the account will usually earn more every year through investments.
 The amount typically starts decreasing the year you start withdrawing from it.